ingchrist/My-portfolio/README.md

 # My-portfolio
-My personal projects and internships
+My personal projects and internships with certificates